DigiCert ONE Integrations

 Language

-The first stage of this reduction in validity begins March 15, 2026, at which time the maximum permitted public TLS/SSL certificate validity becomes 200 days (currently 398 days).
+The first stage of this transition begins March 15, 2026, when the CA/B Forum’s maximum permitted public TLS/SSL certificate validity drops from 398 days to 200 days.

 Related OV organization validation change

-Note: The validity reuse period for existing OV organizations will also be shortened to 397 days on February 3.
-See below for more information
+Note: DigiCert’s validation reuse period for existing OV organizations will also be shortened to 397 days on February 24.

 Related domain validation change:

-Note: The validity reuse period for existing domains will also be shortened to 199 days on February 17.
-See below for more information.
+Note: DigiCert’s validation reuse period for existing domains will also be shortened to 199 days on February 24.

 Certificate validity changes